sunface/rust-by-practice/en/src/type-conversions/others.md

 # Others

 ### Convert any type to String
-To convert any type to `String`, you can simply the `ToString` trait for that type.
+To convert any type to `String`, you can simply use the `ToString` trait for that type.
 Rather than doing that directly, you should implement the `fmt::Display` trait which will automatically provides `ToString` and also allows you to print the type with `println!`.

 1. 🌟🌟
 ```rust,editable